 The next step was to design and print the board with all the elements on it.
 I started by recreating a classic RoboRally board from scratch (with some modifications) so that it would be high resolution enough to be printed in the ~5×5 square feet needed.
 Since the bots had trouble climbing over the joints between the board pieces, printing the board on vinyl helped smooth out the bumps.
 My first attempt at designing a board left the vinyl a little too small, but it was big enough to test and tune the the bots on it and play a few test games.

-Tuning the bot wheel speeds for the board.
+tuning the bot wheel speeds on the board.

 Robots driving around the game board.